-Using a unique pedagogical approach and best practice in civic education, the programme taps into people’s inherent interest in the law and aims to promote legal literacy, equality, access to law, and to teach high cognitive and social skills that enhance participant’s effectiveness in legal matters.
+Using a unique pedagogical approach and best practice in civic education, the programme taps into people’s inherent interest in the law and aims to promote legal literacy, equality, access to law, and to teach high cognitive and social skills that enhance each participant’s effectiveness in legal matters.

 Click on either of the short videos below to see what participants thought of the Street Law Programme:

 - “I was not expecting to have my eyes opened to an entirely differently method of teaching – one which I had never personally experienced before.
 The training weekend completely altered, both, my perspective on what way the Street Law model works and also my expectations for the six week programme ahead."
-Street Law Volunteer 2013
+Trainee Solicitor and Street Law Volunteer 2013

 - “It was an excellent way of improving my understanding of the law and my ability to distil legal principles to their core and convey them in a clear and concise manner.
 The preparation required for a 90 minute class was useful in improving my presentation skills and my approach to teaching."
-Street Law Volunteer 2014
+Trainee Solicitor and Street Law Volunteer 2014

 - “The course overall has generated so much excitement, the students doing it love it and I have students asking me if they can join.”
 Linda Duignan, Guidance Counsellor, Pobailscoil Iosolde

 - “Our students loved the street law module; they were looking forward to it every week and were actually sad when it was over.
 The course is excellent, it is easy for them to understand and yet they garner a great knowledge of the legal system from the module.
 I would highly recommend it to any school.”
 William Ryan, TY Coordinator, Colaiste Bride